wesleylbc/quick-choice/README.md

-# KnowledgeAndSkill
+# Quick Reference
-A conllection of my knowledge and skill on software development
+A conllection of online documents on software development.